babylonhealth/ios-playbook/Cookbook/Technical-Documents/AutomateAUIFlow.md

     }
 ```

 For pressing the login button we can either use **waitAndTap** or call **tap** directly, which is slightly faster.
 The helpers functions are intended to stabilise test execution by checking the state of an element before interacting or proceeding, and while this has worked in making the tests much more reliable, it has a performance impact.
-I would only recommend using these types of helpers when needed, in this example for pressing the login button I will just use the frameworks API directly.
+We would only recommend using these types of helpers when needed, in this example for pressing the login button we will just use the frameworks API directly.

 ## API Interface
 We created a class **APIInterface.swift** to contain code relating to creating requests, creating and parsing json's.
 This class is extended with functionality specific extensions to handle request for a particular area **APIInterface+Appointments.swift**.
 These classes are written in pure Swift and only use *BabylonCore* with no additional Pods.